fourlastor-alexandria/scope-gdx/README.md

 Create a `Group` to render your settings, and a `ScopeRenderer` (you can use multiple `Group`s with the same renderer):

-:warning: There must be only one instance of `ScopeRender`, multiple instances will mess with input detection.

 ```java
 class MyGame {
     Settings settings;